sharjeel3/my-idea-pool/README.md

 #### Must haves

 * The UX for adding or editing an idea needs to be improved.
 Currently there are issues with focus and have some sort of guard against wrong inputs from user
-* Missing UI elements such as My Ideas header for different scores inputs
 * Overall UI refinements to become closer to the mockups.
 This includes error states and loading state
 * Production build optimization may be enhanced using React Lazy or Loadable
 * We can add better fonts